Xander10alpha/AICs-Xander10alpha/README.md

 Every's improved AI castles

-Tatha's improved AI castles (but not with the no_tatha AIC!!!)
+Tatha's improved AI castles (but not with the improved AIC!!!)

 PitchNeededs Every Edit Castels (both setups)